-If you have been injured in a hit-and-run accident, get in touch with an experienced car accident attorney in Fort Lauderdale to begin your case to necessary compensation.
+If you have been injured in a hit-and-run accident, get in touch with a Fort Lauderdale car accident attorney from Kogan & DiSalvo to begin your case.

 The Miami Herald reported that hit-and-run incidents in Broward County were the second highest in the state, numbering 11,993 incidents in 2016, following Dade County with almost 13,000 incidents.

 The Florida Department of Highway Safety reported that at least 92,000 hit-and-run incidents occurred in 2015 killing 186 people, seriously injuring 1,200 people, and harming another 19,000 people.
 Pedestrians comprised more than 50 percent of those injured, and many bicyclists are also victims.